Fitch cuts US credit rating to AA+; Treasury calls it 'arbitrary'

 The dollar fell across a range of currencies, stock futures ticked down and Treasury futures rose after the announcement.
 But several investors and analysts said they expected the impact of the downgrade to be limited.

-Fitch's move came two months after Democratic President Joe Biden and the Republican-controlled House of Representatives reached a debt ceiling agreement following months of political brinkmanship.
-The deal lifted the government's $31.4 trillion borrowing limit.
+Fitch's move came two months after Democratic President Joe Biden and the Republican-controlled House of Representatives reached a debt ceiling agreement that lifted the government's $31.4 trillion borrowing limit, ending months of political brinkmanship.

 "In Fitch's view, there has been a steady deterioration in standards of governance over the last 20 years, including on fiscal and debt matters, notwithstanding the June bipartisan agreement to suspend the debt limit until January 2025," the rating agency said in a statement.

-"The repeated debt-limit political standoffs and last-minute resolutions have eroded confidence in fiscal management," it said.

-U.S. Treasury Secretary Janet Yellen said she disagreed with Fitch's downgrade, in a statement that called it "arbitrary and based on outdated data."
+U.S. Treasury Secretary Janet Yellen disagreed with Fitch's downgrade, in a statement that called it "arbitrary and based on outdated data."

 The White House had a similar view, saying it "strongly disagrees with this decision."